 Developing interpersonal and intrapersonal skills

-If you’re a manager, you often need to feel confident and in control in challenging situations with colleagues, customers, Board members, donors and even service users.
 Emotional Intelligence (EI) offers you a number of techniques and technologies to maintain your own motivation and momentum under pressure, and to maintain a positive emotional balance.
+This can help you feel confident and in control in challenging situations with colleagues, customers, Board members, donors and even service users.

 This day focuses on key EI tools and techniques applicable in everyday work situations to improve your effectiveness.
 You’ll have the chance to practice using them with fellow participants and explore case studies.
 As a result you’ll reduce your stress, feel confident and in control in challenging situations, and able to handle difficult people well.
 You’ll also be able to cultivate effective working relationships.